MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-async-observers-file-cpp.md

 ## File Profile Observer Implementation

 In the following example, we've created a class, `ProfileObserver` that is derived from `mip::FileProfile::Observer`.
-The member functions have been overriden to use the future/promise pattern used throughout the samples.
+The member functions have been overridden to use the future/promise pattern used throughout the samples.

 **Note**: The below samples are only partially implemented and do not include overrides for the `mip::FileEngine` related observers.